 Though older generation models were quite loud, you’ll generally find that modern box fans fall somewhere between 55 to 65 decibels, which is reasonably low.
 If you’re looking for a new fan, try our Vornado 610DC review.

 Of course, different speed settings will result in varying noise levels.
 Knowing how many CFM a box fan is will help you better understand this concept.
+You can also read our page where we compare a box fan vs. a window fan or a tower fan to a box fan.
 Generally speaking, the higher the setting, the noisier the fan.
 The faster the fan blades are spinning, the louder the sound.
 For most models, the lowest setting will provide barely any noise.

 Letting your box fan become dirty is a sure-fire way to make it noisier than you would like.

-The best way to avoid your fan producing a loud noise is to keep it clean.
+The best way to avoid your fan producing a loud noise is to clean your fan.
 Knowing how to clean a fan with a plastic bag will help you provide this necessary regular maintenance.
-There are plenty of other ways to clean your fan, however.
+There are plenty of other ways to clean your fan, however, don’t forget to clean the fan blades as well.
+Cleaning fan blades are a great way to stop a wobbly fan.
+If you don’t keep the fan clean, you may eventually be asking yourself why did my fan stop working?

 STAT: As of 2012, there were 4.5 million commercial buildings with cooling in the United States. (source)